What does Pamela mean?

 How popular is Pamela?

-Presented below is the birth name popularity of Pamela for girls.
+Presented below is the birth name history of Pamela for girls.
 Pamela was first listed in 1920-1929 and reached its peak position of #13 in the U.S. in the 1960s, but is not listed at the moment.
-(Top 1000 Baby Names Statistics, 2014)
+(Top Baby Names, 2014)

 Pam, Pamala and Pamella are the popular varying forms of Pamela.
-These girl names reached the peak of their popularity during 1950-1959 (usage of 0.5598%) and are now much less widespread, with the forms Pam, Pamala and Pamela becoming less trendy.
-Shown below is an analysis of the popularity of Pamela and associated names.
-(Top 1000 Baby Names Statistics, 2014)
+These relations of Pamela were favored by parents during 1950-1959 (median #440) and are now much less widespread, with forms like Pamala becoming less trendy.